-"A modernised northern line will bring us even closer to our neighbours in the North."Oskar Obermeier Project Manager Northern line
+"A modernised northern line will bring us even closer to our neighbours in the North."Gernot Scheuch Project Manager Northern line

 Implementation in sections has proven to be successful

 The required environmental impact assessment was positively concluded in 2014.
 In 2015, the Marchegg station was modernised for customer-friendly travel: with secure passenger access to the platform, modern waiting booths, a tactile guidance system and a new Park & Ride facility as well as bicycle stands.
 From October 2016 to 2018, working is proceeding on the section from Stadlau to Vienna Aspern North.
 In the new Vienna Aspern North station, the ÖBB route is being linked to the U2 underground line.
-The next section up to the Slovakian border will be electrified and modernised in sections to two tracks by 2024.
-If required due to the capacity demand, it is possible to add a second track to the single-track sections up to 2030.
+The next section up to the Slovakian border will be electrified and modernised in sections to two tracks by 2023.
+Alongside this, the plans for completion will begin in 2021.

 03 Vienna main station